Preconceptions about wine? No, thank you.

 Among preconceptions about wine, one is that women are not interested and this is partially true, but…

 …contrary to the past, more and more women are becoming interested in the world of wine.
-This is also due to wine tourism, which increases the opportunities to experience wine and become familiar with those who produce it.
+Moreover, thanks to wine tourism, many more women have found new opportunities to experience wine and become familiar with the producers.

 Once again, I invite everyone to take every opportunity to look around, listen, to smell and overcome prejudice…

-Wine can be tasted at different levels and, if at the beginning we are faced with explanations that need be understood, as the information is acquired, new nuances and different levels of perception come about.
+Wine can be tasted at different levels.
+At the beginning we are faced with explanations that need be understood, once the information is acquired, new nuances and different levels of perception come about.